dcmox/moxysolve/README.md

 # moxysolve
 Some people say it can't be done, I say it can be turned into a SaaS product.
 A person's belief is their greatest limiting factor to accomplishing anything, no matter how intelligent.

+## Related
+* MoxyMapper [Link](https://github.com/dcmox/moxymapper) - attempts to create JSON documents from an input and associated output.

 ## Problem
 Given a set of inputs and an associated set of outputs, determine the rules/patterns (algorithm) to re-create the output.